 After I mixed all the ingredients together I used a medium cookie scoop to measure out 18 meatballs.
 Please note this chicken mixture is going to be wet so it’s helpful to have some water close by to wet your hands.
 This keeps the meat from sticking to your hands and helps to roll the meatballs.

-Then I baked the meatballs in a 375 degree oven for 20 minutes.
-As you can see, they firm right up.
+Then I baked the meatballs in a 375-degree oven for 20 minutes.
+As you can see, the meatballs firm right up.

-Next, I poured 1/2 cup of spaghetti sauce on the bottom of a 9 x 13 baking dish and then nestled all the meatballs on top of the sauce.
-I poured another cup of sauce over the meatballs.
+Next, I pour 1/2 cup of spaghetti sauce on the bottom of a 9 x 13 baking dish and then nestle all the meatballs on top of the sauce.
+I pour another cup of sauce over the meatballs.

-Before putting in the oven I sprinkled 1 cup of shredded mozzarella on the meatballs.
-Then I covered with foil and baked for another 20 minutes in a 375 degree oven.
+Before putting it in the oven I sprinkle 1 cup of shredded mozzarella on the meatballs.
+Then I cover it with foil and bake for another 20 minutes in a 375 degree oven.

 Mama mia the smells coming from my kitchen!
 Scrumptious!

-Lets touch base about the sauce I use.
-Yes, I used jarred sauce.
-I’m not ashamed to admit that because heck I need some convenience in my life too and jarred spaghetti sauce is a convenience food I depend on for recipes like this.
+Let’s touch base about the sauce I use.
+Yes, I use jarred sauce.
+I’m not ashamed to admit it because heck I need some convenience in my life too and jarred spaghetti sauce is a convenience food I depend on for recipes like this.
 It works and taste great.
 Also, I’m willing to spend a little extra to splurge on quality jarred sauce brands like Rao’s and Dellalo, both are my favorites.

-I decided to portion the chicken meatballs out in glass containers to have ready for dinners during the week.
+I decided to portion the chicken parm meatballs out in glass containers to have ready for dinners during the week.
 You can easily freeze this for a future meal too.
-The bowls below are simply store glass pyrex bowls.
+The bowls below are simply stored glass pyrex bowls.

 - 1 lb ground chicken breast